duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 # DuckDuckHack FAQ

 ## General

-### Why should I make plugins?
+### Why should I make instant answers?

-We hope you will consider making DuckDuckGo plugins to:
+We hope you will consider making DuckDuckGo instant answers to:

-* Improve results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
+- Improve results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
-* Increase usage of your own projects, e.g. data and [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).
+- Increase usage of your own projects, e.g. data and [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).
-* Learn something new.
+- Learn something new.
-* Attribution [on our site](https://duckduckgo.com/goodies.html) and [Twitter](https://twitter.com/duckduckhack) (working on more).
+- Attribution [on our site](https://duckduckgo.com/goodies.html) and [Twitter](https://twitter.com/duckduckhack) (working on more).
-* See your code live on a [growing](https://duckduckgo.com/traffic.html) search engine!
+- See your code live on a [growing](https://duckduckgo.com/traffic.html) search engine!

 ### What if I'm not a coder at all?

-If you don't code at all and you've ended up here, please go over to our [ideas companion site](http://ideas.duckduckhack.com/) where you can suggest and comment on plugin ideas such as identifying the best sites and data sources to draw from.
-Similarly, you can submit [issues about current plugins](https://github.com/duckduckgo/duckduckgo/issues?direction=desc&sort=created&state=open).
+If you don't code at all and you've ended up here, please go over to our [ideas companion site](http://ideas.duckduckhack.com/) where you can suggest and comment on instant answer ideas such as identifying the best sites and data sources to draw from.
+Similarly, you can submit [issues about current instant answers](https://github.com/duckduckgo/duckduckgo/issues?direction=desc&sort=created&state=open).
 Both of these activities are very valuable and will help direct community efforts.

 If you're a business and want your data to be utilized, adding your service to [ideas.duckduckhack.com](http://ideas.duckduckhack.com) is a great way for your API to get picked up by a developer and integrated into the search engine.

 ### Can you help me?

   Of course!
 Here are the easiest ways to contact someone who can help answer your questions:

- * Write us publicly on the [discussion list](https://www.listbox.com/subscribe/?list_id=197814).
+ - Write us publicly on the [discussion list](https://www.listbox.com/subscribe/?list_id=197814).
- * Write us privately at open@duckduckgo.com.
+ - Write us privately at open@duckduckgo.com.

 ### What if I don't know Perl?
 If you don't know Perl, that's OK!
-Several <a href="README.md#overview">plugin types</a> are not in Perl.
+Several <a href="README.md#overview">instant answer types</a> are not in Perl.
 Also, if you know PHP, Ruby, or Python you should be able to write Goodies in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting).

-### Do you have any plugin ideas?
+### Do you have any instant answer ideas?
 Yup!
 We maintain [a growing list](http://ideas.duckduckhack.com/).
 There are also improvement ideas for [Goodies](https://github.com/duckduckgo/zeroclickinfo-goodies/issues), [Spice](https://github.com/duckduckgo/zeroclickinfo-spice/issues), [Fathead](https://github.com/duckduckgo/zeroclickinfo-fathead/issues) and [Longtail](https://github.com/duckduckgo/zeroclickinfo-longtail/issues).

 ### How do I note that I've started on something?
 In your initial pull request, please note the link on the [idea list](http://ideas.duckduckhack.com/).
 We'll move it to the "in process" bucket for you.

-### Where I can report plugin bugs?
+### Where I can report instant answer bugs?
 Submit GitHub issues in the [appropriate repo](http://github.com/duckduckgo).

-### What if there are plugin conflicts?
+### What if there are instant answer conflicts?
 The ultimate arbiter is the user, and that's the perspective we take.
 In other words, we ask "what is best for the user experience?"
-That said, it often makes sense to combine ideas into one, better plugin.
+That said, it often makes sense to combine ideas into one, better instant answer.

-### Why isn't my plugin in the [DuckDuckGo Instant Answers API](https://api.duckduckgo.com)?
+### Why isn't my instant answer in the [DuckDuckGo Instant Answers API](https://api.duckduckgo.com)?
-If your plugin is spice or longtail, sometimes we can't expose it through the API for licensing reasons (e.g. the WolframAlpha plugin), but our over-arching goal is to make all of our instant answers available on their own.
+If your instant answer is spice or longtail, sometimes we can't expose it through the API for licensing reasons (e.g. the WolframAlpha instant answer), but our over-arching goal is to make all of our instant answers available on their own.

 ### Can I do something more complicated?